ElinVS/ElinVS/README.md

 ### Hi, I'm Elin!

-I am a junior software developer with a background
+I am a junior software developer with an interest in design and front end with 10 years management experience

 ---